KeterSCP/SharpEmf/README.md

 Documentation for the EMF standard can be found [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-emf).

 **TODO**
-- Create a EMF to SVG converter
+- Create an EMF to SVG converter